How to Sell Photography Prints – Get Focused with your Free Guide

 Promote your Work on Social Media

-Use your social channels like Instagram, Facebook, and Twitter to share your work.
+Use your social channels like Instagram, Facebook, and Twitter to sell your photos online.
 Take advantage of the free business strategies from social media services.
 Social platforms allow you to schedule posts and instantly reply, so you can consistently update followers and potential buyers about your services.

 Don’t be afraid to post sales or discounts that you’re currently offering on photography prints.
 Even if clients didn’t purchase prints right after their session, there is still plenty of opportunity to encourage them to have their photos printed.
 For example, as the holidays get closer, create posts on social media reminding families to get photos printed for holiday cards.